johnnymo87/minecraft-ec2/README.md

 The `-Xms` flag controls how much memory the game can use when booting, and the `-Xmx` flag controls how much it can use while running.
 See [this wiki page](https://minecraft.fandom.com/wiki/Tutorials/Setting_up_a_server) for more details.
 [This article](https://aikar.co/2018/07/02/tuning-the-jvm-g1gc-garbage-collector-flags-for-minecraft/) explains more.
 A key point: since the t2.medium has 4G memory, I shouldn't use more than 3G for the game.

+For advice on what JVM flags to set for performance reasons, read [this guide](https://docs.papermc.io/paper/aikars-flags).

 ## Settings
 Once the world has booted once, the server creates a bunch of files in the directory it's in.
 I edit them in place.